 What does it take to run a successful race meeting?
 Well I’m glad you asked, and the answer is quite simple – Volunteers!
 Without them there is no race meeting.
+Your importance to the club and the sport is recognised with the St George Marshals having their own sponsor Mongrel Boots.
+A great Australian company supporting those that support us.

 - Are you into motorsport?